id_token validation via JWKS, illustrative responses for each endpoint, expected error behaviors, and what to do with the token when it expires.

 Session and token refresh

 Theaccess_token returned by Cativa SSO is short-lived (configured per OAuth App, default 1h).
-Two strategies:
+Pick the strategy that fits:

 sub,email) on your session and issue your own JWT/cookie.
 The Cativaaccess_tokenis used only at login time.